Emilio López Zamora dam

 The Emilio López Zamora dam, also known as the Ensenada dam, is a dam with a water treatment plant in Ensenada, Baja California, Mexico, on the basin of the Ensenada stream.
-Its main use is containment of flash floods, and as a water supply for the city.
+Its main use is the containment of flash floods, and as a water supply for the city.
 It was built in 1976 and is administered by Mexico's National Water Commission (CONAGUA).

 Characteristics

 The dam has a reservoir capacity of about 3.75 million cubic meters.
 However, the useful capacity is estimated to be about 2.61 million cubic meters, since the bottom has filled with mud and debris.
 The area of the reservoir is 54 hectares.
 The dam is a concrete gravity dam with a length of 200 meters and a maximum height of 34 meters.
 The width of the crest is 8.5 meters.
 It has a drop spillway with a maximum drain rate of 30 meters cubic per second.

-Below the dam there is a water treatment plant with a capacity of 150 liters per second.
+Below the dam, there is a water treatment plant with a capacity of 150 liters per second.
 It takes water from the reservoir and treats it to drinking level to be sent to the distribution network with a pumping system.